Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 Signs a Company Cannot Pay its Debts

-Role of an Licensed Insolvency Practitioner
+Role of a Licensed Insolvency Practitioner

-An insolvency practitioner serves a crucial role in managing the process when a company or individual cannot settle their debts within the required timelines.
-A licensed insolvency practitioner is designated to manage the insolvency process, which may include administrative receivership, creditors' voluntary Liquidation, or company voluntary arrangements (CVA).
-Their main responsibility is to handle the company's assets and liabilities in a way that maximizes returns to creditors while ensuring fairness and legal compliance.
+A licensed insolvency practitioner serves a crucial role in managing the process when a company cannot settle their debts under the Insolvency Act 1986.
+Licensed insolvency practitioners authorised by the Insolvency Service and professional regulatory bodies including ICAEW, ACCA, and IPA manage the insolvency process under English law, which may include administrative receivership, creditors' voluntary liquidation, or company voluntary arrangements (CVA).

 Role/Mechanism